microsoft/LightGBM/docs/Installation-Guide.rst

 macOS
 ^^^^^

-On macOS a C++ unit tests of LightGBM can be built using
+On macOS, a C++ unit tests of LightGBM can be built using

 - **CMake** and **Apple Clang**;